 The rest of the ride is an easy ramble down the coast, during which you will experience several small communities worth hanging out in—Short Beach, Oceanside, Netarts, and Pacific City—one killer vista point (Anderson’s Viewpoint at about mile 22.
 Watch for it over your R shoulder—it’s just an unsigned dirt turn-out), an unmissable hike (the Cape Lookout Trail—see Afterthoughts below), one nice climb (up and over the Cape Lookout ridge), and lots of views along two shallow bays.

-Deleting Miles: You could ride this as a long out and back, and it would all be worth seeing twice.
+Getting Back to Your Car: You could ride this as a long out and back, and it would all be worth seeing twice.
 Or you can ride it one way, then jump on the bus that runs from Lincoln City to Pacific City to Tillamook (there’s a bike rack)—see Kevin’s comment below for details.
 Or you could loop back on Hwy 101 from Pacific City to Tillamook, which would be 25 miles of trafficky shoulder riding (I haven’t done it and wouldn’t dream of doing it).
 But if time is short or you don’t have a shuttle I would seriously consider three shorter versions of the route: 1) riding the miles from Tillamook to Short Beach as a plumb 24-mile out and back; 2) staying on Hwy 131 through Netarts and following it east, then north as it loops back to Bayocean Road near where you started; or 3) taking Sandlake Rd. east from Cape Lookout Rd to Hwy 101 and heading north to Tillamook, making a loop of roughly 40 miles.
 This leaves you with only about 10 miles of Hwy 101.